Merrimack Warriors men's ice hockey: Transition to hockey east

+Chris Serino years (1998-2005)

 The 1998–99 season began yet another era in Merrimack hockey history with the dawning of the Serino age.
 On April 24, 1998, Chris Serino became just the sixth head coach in the program's history.
 The Warriors posted a mark of 11–24–1 in Serino's inaugural campaign, and senior forward and captain Rejean Stringer was named an All-American, Merrimack's first ever at the Division I level.
 In Serino's second season, the Warriors set an NCAA record for consecutive overtime contests by playing in six straight at the end of January, and in 2000–01, the Warriors notched 14 victories, the most for Merrimack since 1996–97.
 Several of those victories were over nationally ranked opponents.

 In 2002–03, senior goaltender and captain Joe Exter led Merrimack to a surprising race for home ice throughout much of the season, including the team's first-ever regular season Division I tournament title with wins over host Rensselaer and Wayne State at the 52nd Annual Rensselaer/HSBC Holiday Hockey Tournament in late December.
 Exter was selected to the All-Hockey East Team by league coaches.
-As well as being give the hockey east 3 stars award.
+As well as being given the Hockey East 3 stars award.
 Long-time assistant coach Stu Irving was also honored, as the American Hockey Coaches Association presented him with its Terry Flanagan Memorial Award in recognition of an assistant coach's career body of work.
 The season also saw the inauguration of the Blue Line Club, the program's official support organization.